|You may remember him as "the only person on the original Death Star that took the Rebels seriously."|

 - Non-duplicate defense tokens.
 You're more likely to need to spend an already-exhausted defense token when it's your only copy of that kind of token.

 - Defensive retrofit slots.
 Being able to equip Electronic Countermeasures can help ensure you get to spend defense tokens your opponent would rather you not be able to and thus get some use from Tagge.
-You can "fake" this with Minister Tua on one ship.
+You can cheat a defensive retrofit slot with Minister Tua on one ship.